Renato Beghe

-Renato William Beghe (March 12, 1933 – July 7, 2012) was a judge of the United States Tax Court appointed by President George H. W. Bush.
+Renato William Beghe (/bəˈɡeɪ/; March 12, 1933 – July 7, 2012) was a judge of the United States Tax Court appointed by President George H. W. Bush.

 Beghe was born in Illinois, the son of Emmavve (née Frymire) and Bruno Beghe, an Italian-born painter, sculptor, and violinist.
 Beghe received his bachelor's degree from the University of Chicago in 1951 and his J.D. from the University of Chicago in 1954.
 While a student, he joined Phi Beta Kappa, Order of the Coif and Phi Gamma Delta.
 Beghe was the co-managing editor of the law review.
 He was admitted to the New York Bar in 1955 and practiced law with the New York City firm of Carter Ledyard & Milburn until 1983.
 He practiced with the New York City firm of Morgan, Lewis & Bockius until 1989.
 President George H. W. Bush appointed him as a Judge on the United States Tax Court on March 26, 1991, for a term ending March 25, 2006.
 Beghe retired on February 28, 2003, but continued to perform judicial duties as a senior judge on recall.
 Beghe died on July 7, 2012, after a long illness.

 Beghe was a member of numerous professional organizations, including the American Bar Association, Tax Section; the International Bar Association; Business Section Committee N (Taxation); Judge's Forum; Human Rights Institute; International Fiscal Association; American Law Institute, American College of Tax Counsel; and the Honorable Order of Kentucky Colonels.

 His son is actor Jason Beghe.